bleach31/PianoPracticeDaily/docs/index.rst

     Silence is defined as a continuous period of no audio for more than a configurable number of seconds (e.g., 5 seconds).

-.. req:: Detect Piano Power On
-    :id: REQ011

-    Detects when the piano is powered on.

-.. req:: Detect Piano Power Off
-    :id: REQ012

-    Detects when the piano is powered off.

-.. req:: Start Audio Recording
-    :id: REQ013

-    Starts audio recording once the piano is turned on.

-.. req:: Save Audio File
-    :id: REQ014

-    Saves the recorded audio to a predefined storage.

-.. req:: Process and Trim Silence
-    :id: REQ015

-    Removes silent sections based on the silence threshold.

-.. req:: Log Session Data
-    :id: REQ016

-    Logs session metadata: start time, end time, duration.

-.. req:: Send Summary Email
-    :id: REQ017

-    Sends an email containing session information and the recording link.

-.. req:: Display Log via Web
-    :id: REQ018

-    Provides a web interface for reviewing daily logs and playback.

-    - The web interface shall allow users to view a list of recorded sessions.
-    - Users shall be able to play back audio files directly from the web interface.
-    - The interface shall display metadata such as session date, duration, and any notes.

 .. req:: Stream Audio in Real-time
     :id: REQ019

     Streams audio live during the session.

 System Architecture
 ===================